marijnh/Eloquent-JavaScript/05_higher_order.md

 console.log(horseShoe.charCodeAt(0));
 // → 55357 (Code of the half-character)
 console.log(horseShoe.codePointAt(0));
-// → 128052 (Actual code for horse Emoji)
+// → 128052 (Actual code for horse emoji)
 ```

 {{index "codePointAt method"}}

-Note that JavaScript's `charCodeAt` method gives you a code unit, not
+JavaScript's `charCodeAt` method gives you a code unit, not a full
-a full character code.
-The `codePointAt` method, added later, does
+character code.
+The `codePointAt` method, added later, does give a
-give a full Unicode character.
-So we could use that to get characters
+full Unicode character.
+So we could use that to get characters from a
-from a string.
-But the argument passed to `codePointAt` is still an
+string.
+But the argument passed to `codePointAt` is still an index
-index into the sequence of code units.
-So to run over all characters
+into the sequence of code units.
+So to run over all characters in a
-in a string, we'd still need to deal with the question of whether a
+string, we'd still need to deal with the question of whether a
 character takes up one or two code units.

 {{index "for/of loop", character}}

-In the [previous chapter](data#for_of_loop), I mentioned that
+In the [previous chapter](data#for_of_loop), I mentioned that a
-a `for`/`of` loop can also be used on strings.
-Like `codePointAt`,
+`for`/`of` loop can also be used on strings.
+Like `codePointAt`, this
-this type of loop was introduced at a time where people were acutely
+type of loop was introduced at a time where people were acutely aware
-aware of the problems with UTF-16.
-And when you use it to loop over a
+of the problems with UTF-16.
+When you use it to loop over a string, it
-string, it gives you real characters, not code units.
+gives you real characters, not code units.

 ```
 let roseDragon = "🌹🐉";